An ad-free Educational Platform Offering Access to Restored Vintage Photographs and Prints Documenting New York's Rich History.

 Timeline of New York City: 1880-1889

-1880: Founded by Dr. Felix Adler as the Workingman's School, the Ethical Culture Fieldston School expanded in 1880 to include elementary grades, catering to a wider student demographic.
+1880: Founded by Dr. Felix Adler as the Workingman's School, the Ethical Culture Fieldston School expanded to include elementary grades, catering to a wider student demographic.
 This expansion reinforced its commitment to progressive education for diverse backgrounds.
 By 1890, it gained a strong academic reputation, leading to the introduction of tuition fees due to increased demand and prestige.

 In 1904, the school relocated to 33 Central Park West, Manhattan, enhancing its facilities for a growing student body.
 Further growth led to the high school division's move in 1928 to a spacious 18-acre campus in Riverdale, The Bronx.
 This development underscored the school's dedication to quality education across various educational stages.

-1881: William Russell Grace's election as New York City's first Catholic mayor in 1881, an Irish immigrant, marked a pivotal change in its cultural and political realms, previously dominated by Protestantism.
+1881: William Russell Grace's election as New York City's first Catholic mayor, an Irish immigrant, marked a pivotal change in its cultural and political realms, previously dominated by Protestantism.
 His victory, a crucial milestone, underscored the growing acceptance of the city's diverse immigrant populace, particularly Irish Catholics.
 This period also saw the ascent of Tammany Hall's influence in city politics, denoting significant shifts in the political landscape.

 Grace’s mayoral term was characterized by efforts to fight corruption and improve municipal service efficiency, mirroring a city-wide move towards professionalized and ethical governance.
 His administration, significant for its historical precedence, also symbolized the rising political clout of immigrants in U.S. urban centers, reflective of the broader social and political metamorphosis in late 19th-century New York City, aligning with national trends in immigration and socio-political evolution.